 Now let’s talk about that dang mirror.
 Ooooph.
 Okay, so I was fairly certain I wanted a modern look mirror.
 I didn’t want brass because of the faucet.
 I didn’t want black because of the lighting.
 I didn’t want rectangular because of the hexagon window.
 I wasn’t even sure how a round mirror would look.
 That conundrum basically left me with a wood frame that was maybe circular?
 Oh, and it couldn’t be too big…yet too small would look weird.
 It had to be just right.
 It was like home decorating with Goldie Locks.

 Hmmm, maybe just revert to vintage.
 Something ornate to really shake up the uber black and white modern look I had going on with this bathroom makeover.
 I think I tried hundreds old and new.
-Okay, maybe not hundreds…but there was a copious amount or mirrors that came in and out of the house.
+Okay, maybe not hundreds…but there was a copious amount of mirrors that came in and out of the house.
 None of them worked.
 That is until I found this one (hip, hip!)

 The most perfect little wooden round mirror.
 It helps pull the look of the vintage wood ladder into the modern mix and the wood warms up the space don’t you think?

-Now to find some artwork, possibly something to go over the potty and most importantly a new door knob.
+Now to find some artwork, possibly something to go over the potty, and most importantly a new doorknob.
 That’s right folks, we’re not done yet!
 Stay tuned.